 Exits|Sorties:

 There are multiple numbered exits (usually marked in blue) at many Paris metro stations.
 If you are not sure which one you need, take a look at the District Map (Plan du Quartier) on the wall by the exit.
-Also, look carefully at the App or Google Maps.
-An exit from the Paris subway station will be suggested that is closest to your final destination.
+Also, look carefully at the App or Google Maps as it will indicate which exit to take.

 Using a different exit at the same Paris metro station can lead to quite the adventure!
 You may end up a block or two away, on the other side of the street and totally turned around.